pocomane/brewed-in-the-apocalypse/bita-tasty.md

 context, immediate concerns could make some choices more useful than others and help make sense of seemingly conflicting positioning.

-World's preparation work and campaign building are all about updating the __Agents Records__ in the time between one session and the next.
+Scenarist's preparation work and campaign building are all about updating the __Agents Records__ in the time between one session and the next.
 Think about the characters, places, and events of the last session; if needed, translate them into Agents.
 Go over what was already in the records: